-The brightness of clock display, audio, air conditioner, information display and instrument panel illumination dims when the positions.
+The brightness of clock display, audio, air conditioner, information display and instrument panel illumination dims when the light switch is in the "apos" or "EO" positions.
 You can adjust brightness of the instrument panel illumination for better visibility.

-For turbo models, you can also adjust the brightness of the instrument panel illumination when the lighting switch is in the "OFF" position.
+You can also adjust the brightness of the instrument panel illumination when the lighting switch is in the "OFF" position.